-Many drugs make it so the user feels the need to keep using in order to quell the symptoms of withdrawal.
-This cyclical process can be tough to get out of, especially when the withdrawal process is severe.
+Withdrawal symptoms often cause the person who has been using to use again to make the unpleasant symptoms stop.
+This cycle can be difficult to end, especially when the withdrawal process is severe.
 Luckily, there are some medications available—depending on the drug of addiction—to help ease the symptoms while an individual is seeking treatment for a drug or alcohol addiction.

 Alcohol Withdrawal Medications

 Those going through a withdrawal from alcohol may experience restlessness, insomnia or anxiety.
-An article by Psychology Today cited that while most alcoholics do not need to undergo hospitalization for alcohol withdrawal, some medications can prove extremely helpful in managing the deprivation.
+Psychology Today reports that while most alcoholics do not need to undergo hospitalization for alcohol withdrawal, some medications can prove extremely helpful in managing withdrawal symptoms, including the following:1

-- Benzodiazepines are commonly used medications that have been used since the 1960s to assist in withdrawal and are among the safest to use.
-Examples of “benzos” are diazepam (Valium) and chlordiazepoxide (Librium).
-These have been shown to decrease the restless feelings that some experience.
-Benzos slow down the nervous system and allow the body to reach an equilibrium without many of the negative effects of withdrawal.
+- Benzodiazepines are medications that have been commonly used since the 1960s to assist in withdrawal and are among the safest to use.
+Examples of benzodiazepines—also called benzos—include diazepam (Valium) and chlordiazepoxide (Librium).
+Medications like thesehave been shown to decrease the restless feelings that some individuals experience during withdrawal.
+Benzos slow the central nervous system (CNS) and allow the body to reach an equilibrium without many of the negative effects of withdrawal.

-- Other medications include lorazepam (Ativan), clorazepate (Tranxeme), and phenobarbitals.
+- Other medications in this class include lorazepam (Ativan), clorazepate (Tranxeme) and phenobarbitals.

 Medications for Stimulant and Opiate Withdrawal

-- Clonidine is typically used for intranasal users and can be part of an outpatient program.
+- Clonidine is typically used for those fighting opioid withdrawal and can be used in outpatient settings, too.
 It helps reduce anxiety, agitation, and the cramping that accompanies opiate abstinence.

-Using medications can be an effective step in the recovery process; however, medications should not be used a lifelong solution to addiction.
+Using medications can be an effective step in the recovery process, and they can often help patients begin to feel like their true selves again.
 Successful use of medications depends on the specific person and their desire to stay abstinent from drugs or alcohol.
 Some prescriptions require ongoing treatment at first to help prevent relapse.
-Especially in situations that require detoxification, medications should be administered under professional care to ensure that no adverse side effects occur.
+Especially in situations that require detox, medications should be administered under professional care to ensure that no adverse side effects occur.
 It is always best to detox in a medically-supervised environment.

 You can have the same success too!
-If you have any questions about how medication is used to treat withdrawal symptoms, or addiction care in general, please call us here at The Oaks at La Paloma at our 24-hour toll-free helpline, 901-350-4575.
+If you have any questions about how medication is used to treat withdrawal symptoms, or addiction care in general, please call us at The Oaks at La Paloma at our 24-hour toll-free helpline, 901-350-4575.
 We want to help you begin your new life apart from drugs and alcohol.